christurgeon/Loki-Porfolio-Assistant/README.md

 ## Personal Configuration
 Create a file called ```settings.json``` and place it in the root directory of the application.
 You will need to initialize it with Alpaca, AlphaVantage, and Slack API keys.

+We recommend using the default 12000 milliseonds for ```requested_interval_millis``` because this is the minimum time allowed between contiuous requets to the AlphaVantage market data servers.
+Additionally, ```default-channel``` is the name of the Slack channel where you want the market data to be sent by the bot.

 ```
 {
     "config": {